Zombatar/Zombatar.github.io/README.md

 ## More tips

-There are several tools used in these pages.
+There are several tools(sass, Liquid...) used in these pages.

 The main style settings are in _sass.